 - 2.21 An estimate of the number of people interchanging at each station is obtained by combining the number of journeys made on each flow (from the ODM) with the information on passenger journeys taken from the Central Allocations File (CAF). - 2.22 The CAF is an output of the ORCATS system which predicts passenger choices of rail route and train used, and determines the allocation of passenger revenue between TOCs.
 Since ORCATS is a model, the CAF contains estimates rather than actual journeys.
 However, it is used throughout the rail industry, so it is an appropriate source of data to use for this purpose.
 Since CAFs are updated with the timetable, not with financial years, no CAF will match the ticket sales data exactly.
-The December 2013 CAF is used in the creation of the 2013/14 Station Usage. - 2.23 The CAF contains: - Origin and destination; - Route alternatives for each origin and destination, including all interchange points; - Ticket type data; and - For each flow, the proportion of passengers who choose to travel on each route alternative as calculated by the ORCATS model. - 2.24 An overview of the ORCATS allocation process can be found in Appendix C.
+The December 2014 CAF is used in the creation of the 2014/15 Station Usage dataset. - 2.23 The CAF contains: - Origin and destination; - Route alternatives for each origin and destination, including all interchange points; - Ticket type data; and - For each flow, the proportion of passengers who choose to travel on each route alternative as calculated by the ORCATS model. - 2.24 In the 2014/15 Station Usage dataset, an adjustment has been made to account for the engineering work at London Bridge, which is not reflected in the December 2014 CAF file.
+The methodology of this adjustment is described in paragraph 3.15. - 2.25 An overview of the ORCATS allocation process can be found in Appendix C.

-3 Methodological Changes in 2013/14
+3 Methodological Changes in 2014/15